Dual Geometric Graph Network (DG2N) -- Iterative network for deformable shape alignment: Experiments

 \section{Experiments}

 The following section presents multiple scenarios in which our self-supervised architecture surpasses current state-of-the-art algorithms for non-rigid alignment.
 In addition, we will present our zero-shot pipeline that achieves near-perfect results for non-isometric deformable shape matching.
+To adjust DCP \cite{dcp} for the dense correspondence task we follow FMnet \cite{fmnet} loss and optimize for $\mathcal{L}=||P-I||_2^2$, as during DCP training the map is given by ~$\pi(\mathcal{X}_i)=\mathcal{Y}_i$.